MLIS in Library and Information Science with Emphasis in Archival Studies

 The MLIS emphasis area of Archival Studies will prepare students to work within the expanding arena of archives and records management within the information field.
 Students will graduate with the credentials of an American Library Association (ALA) accredited library program, which is required to work in most archives and libraries, and the skills and knowledge that they need to work as archivists and records managers.

 An archivist selects, preserves, and makes available primary sources that document the activities of institutions, communities, and individuals.
 Archivists increasingly provide long-term stewardship for archival materials in both analog and digital formats- from traditional paper records, photographs, audio recordings, and moving images, to email messages, word processing documents and websites.
-The core values of archivists include access and use, accountability, advocacy, diversity, history and memory, preservation, professionalism, responsible custody, selction or appraisal, service, and social responsibility.
+The core values of archivists include access and use, accountability, advocacy, diversity, history and memory, preservation, professionalism, responsible custody, selection or appraisal, service, and social responsibility.
 There are many job listings that articulate the qualifications that students will gain by completing the coursework in the Archival Studies emphasis area.

 Degree Requirements

-The MLIS degree consists of 39 credit hours, including 18 credits of required courses.
-Elective courses are selected in consultation with faculty advisors, and specifically, must include 15 credit hours of 9000-level courses, and 12 hours of courses taught by a full-time faculty member.
+The MLIS program consists of 39 credit hours, including 19 credits of required courses.
+Elective courses are selected in consultation with faculty advisers.

-Required Core Courses (18 credit hours)
+Required Courses to be Taken Before ePortfolio (18 credit hours)

 IS_LT 7301Library and Information Technology3